 AMS Jet Auto Transmission

-If you are experiencing any of the issues with your vehicle, we heavily advise you to visit our shop and have one of our technicians take care of it for you right away.
+If you are experiencing any issues with your vehicle, we heavily advise you to visit our automotive repair shop and have one of our technicians take care of it for you right away.
 We have extensive equipment and experience to ensure that everything will be remedied the first time the problem arises.
-If you need more information about our services, please contact us at (954) 581-0390.
+If you need more information about our auto repair services, please contact us at (954) 581-0390.